guilhermetco/CS97---WestWoodWalks/README.md

 python3 -m venv env
 .\env\Scripts\activate
 pip install -r requirements.txt

+Note: It is possible that Windows will not allow for the activate script to run.
+In this case follow these steps:
+Open PowerShell in administrator mode
+Run the command: set-ExecutionPolicy unrestricted
+Then run: .\env\Scripts\activate
+Run the command: set-ExecutionPolicy restricted

 #Switch into the backend folder and start a local server for the backend
 cd backend